 Liquor Commission.
 By statute, all liquor sold in New Hampshire must be sold through a sales and distribution system operated by the State Liquor Commission.
-The Commission is comprised of three members appointed by the Governor with the consent of the Council.
+By statute, effective September 22, 2013, the Commission is under the direction of a liquor commissioner, known as the chairman of the liquor commission, appointed by the Governor with the consent of the Council.
+The liquor commissioner nominates a deputy commissioner for appointment by the Governor with the consent of the Council.
 The Commission is directed by statute to set liquor prices at levels sufficient to pay all costs of liquor purchased and operating expenses of the Commission and the State stores and to impose additional charges for overhead and a profit for the State.